haydendhampton/Derivations-/README.md

 # Statistical Derivations
-Currently working on NN derivation for batch image input using matrices
+Currently working on NN derivation for batch image input using tensors